 Talent acquisition is rapidly becoming a challenge for technology companies.
 Today’s most skilled employees are well educated, job savvy and — more importantly — willing to shop around for the jobs that they want.
 They know exactly where they stand in the job market, making courting them a more challenging endeavor.
 Companies will need a comprehensive recruiting strategy in order to attract great candidates.

 As we settle into 2016, what technology trends for business we are you seeing?
 We want to know!
-Subscribe to our Mondo Blog to participate in our “Tech Industry Watch” survey being sent 2/2/2016.
+Contact Mondo today and fill us in.